RAS598-2025-S-Team05/RAS598-2025-S-Team05.github.io/docs/about.md

 ### Asrith Pandreka
 - **Role**: Team Lead
 - **Expertise**: Robotics, Embedded Systems
-- **Bio**: Asrith is a senior student with a passion for robotics and automation.
+- **Bio**: Asrith is a master's student with a passion for robotics and automation.
 He oversees the team's projects and ensures everything runs smoothly.

 ### Varun Karthik
 - **Role**: Hardware Design Developer